 Real horsehair is used for the horses’ tails, and their glass eyes have tiny lead creatures set in them.
 The horses are hand-carved.
 The Flying Horses have carried countless generations who have clung to the brass ring in search of the elusive free ride.
 The Flying Horses are listed as a historic site on the National Register.

 12) Cape Cod National Seashore

-Visitors looking for sanctuary amid the beautiful white sand beaches, dunes, swamps, and marshes that are home to a variety of wildlife are invited to visit the Cape Cod National Seashore.
+Visitors looking for sanctuary amid the beautiful white sand beaches, dunes, swamps, and marshes home to various wildlife are invited to visit the Cape Cod National Seashore.

 Any day or season is appropriate for exploring the park.
 It is crisscrossed by hiking, biking, and horseback riding routes and is supported by visitor centers at each end.
-Guided canoe excursions in Salt Pond Bay, self-guided bike tours on the Cape Cod Rail Trail, and sunbathing and swimming at any of the six public beaches are all popular summertime activities.
+Guided canoe excursions in Salt Pond Bay, self-guided bike tours on the Cape Cod Rail Trail, sunbathing, and swimming at any of the six public beaches are popular summertime activities.

 Even though it may be colder and windier at the Cape during the winter, you may still go shelling, fishing, or visiting the lavish Captain Edward Penniman House from 1868.